azaiter/distributed-hash-table/README.md

 dht8_1   | Changed PREVIOUS_HOSTNAME to dht4@192.168.80.4 with index of 4.
 dht16_1  | Changed SUBSEQUENT2_HOSTNAME to dht4@192.168.80.4 with index of 4.
 ```

-## Application Design:
-- Assumes a circular arrangement of peers.
-- Each peer will hold a small subset of the totality of the (key, value) pairs.
-- Keys  are  content  names  (e.g.,  names  of  movies,  albums,  and  software,  or  file),  and  the  value  is  be  the  any data  at  which  the  content  is  stored;  in  this  case,  an  example  key-value  pair  is  (Led  Zeppelin  IV,  Some Value).
-- Each Peer should provide the following services to a user:
-    - Insert a (content name,  data) pair into the DHT – we are assuming that the user has a content at his key that they want the DHT to be aware of.
-    - The user enters the content name and their data
-    - The peer should then store the (content name, data) pair in one of the peers in the DHT
-- Retrieve data values corresponding to a given content name
-    - The user enters a content name
-    - The peer should return the list of all the data values where the content is available
-    - The user should contact one of the can do whatever with the data .
-- Maintain DHT when a peer:
-    - Abruptly leaves the DHT
-    - Wants to join the DHT